Route network simplification for transport planning

 It was also supported by funding from Transport Scotland via a contract with Sustrans to develop the Network Planning Tool for Scotland (NPT).

-We also acknowledge the Network Rail Volunteer Leave Policy for the Promotion of Science, Technology, Engineering and Maths (STEM) subjects in universities, as discussions following an event at the Institute of Transport in Leeds led, in part, to this collaboration.
+We also acknowledge the Network Rail Volunteer Leave Policy for the Promotion of Science, Technology, Engineering and Maths (STEM) subjects in universities, as discussions following an event at the Institute for Transport Studies in Leeds led, in part, to this collaboration.

 8 References